• Skip to primary navigation

 What Does Heritage Mean?

-We’ve published an entire article about what heritage means, but generally speaking, it refers to vintage or vintage-inspired casual American clothing for men, and oftentimes it’s similar to what working class guys used to wear to perform labor: like Goodyear welted leather boots, thick selvedge denim, duck canvas pants, wool chore coats, and so on.
+We’ve published an entire article about what heritage means, but generally speaking, it refers to vintage or vintage-inspired casual American clothing for men.
+It oftentimes resembles what working-class guys used to wear to perform labor: Goodyear welted leather boots, thick selvedge denim, duck canvas pants, wool chore coats, and so on.

-Heritage shorts to many sound like an oxymoron because generally speaking, heritage guys don’t like shorts.
-Back in the day, guys didn’t really go outside their home or the beach in shorts, so there are a lot of heritage guys who simply refuse to wear them.
+Heritage shorts sound like an oxymoron to many because, generally speaking, heritage guys don’t like shorts.
+Back in the day, guys didn’t really go outside their homes or the beach in shorts, so there are a lot of heritage guys who simply refuse to wear them.
 (See the comments on my first video about shorts for examples!)

 But I’m Australian, and while I live in New York City, I have not shaken my need to wear shorts when it’s hot.
 This put me on a quest to find the best shorts that are at least “inspired” by heritage fashion, so I’m looking for:

 One final note: given these are small companies, they’re often low on stock or sold out.
 If it’s not too late in the year, I suggest doing a Google Image search for the company and product name.
-That does a better job, in my opinion, of showing other online stores selling the products and whether or not they’re in stock.
+In my opinion, that does a better job of showing other online stores selling the products and whether or not they’re in stock.

-That’s why in addition to linking the manufacturers, I’ve put as many links as I could find for third party vendors like Standard and Strange, Uncrate, Stag Provisions, Hard Pressed, Franklin and Poe, and other good places to look at for more from heritage brands.
+That’s why, besides linking the manufacturers, I’ve put as many links as I could find for third-party vendors like Standard and Strange, Uncrate, Stag Provisions, Hard Pressed, Franklin and Poe, and other good places to look at for more from heritage brands.

 1. Best Overall: Grown and Sewn – Ranger Short ($125)